A frosty winter day in Ranua, a Finnish Lapland filming location

 Along the road through town, you’ll see giant cloudberry statues occasionally.
 Cloudberries are a Ranua delicacy, and every summer, they host the Cloudberry Exchange, where sellers, buyers and cloudberry enthusiasts gather to deal in Ranua’s sweet trade.

 Ranua is a small town, and downtown is mostly dedicated to rural enterprise.
 There are a few grocery stores, a few hardware stores and restaurants.
+One notable location is the Book Bar, a pub and event venue inside the old town library.

 Just east of town, Lake Ranuajärvi stretches out, a large lake with fishing and boating opportunities.
 There is a campground beside the lake.
 Farther east lies Lake Simojärvi (30 min car), one of many lakes in a vast complex, and a popular fishing lake.
 The municipality is home to many river rapids, as well as Litokaira, the country’s largest naturally preserved bogs and source of the cloudberries, as well as river rapids.